biagio-incardona/Multi-Stream-Live-Chat-Analysis/README.md

 That issue became worse if parallel streams in different platforms are made

-A dashboard will then be provided containing the main analyzes with the possibility:
+A dashboard will then be provided containing the main analysis with the possibility of:
-  1. Have a summary analysis concerning all the platforms simultaneously
+  1. Having a summary analysis concerning all the platforms simultaneously
-  2. Have an analysis aimed at the single platform
+  2. Having an analysis aimed at the single platform

 ## Used technologies
   * Virtualization : Docker